 Wrinkled Surface-Mediated Antibacterial Activity of Graphene Oxide Nanosheets

 Surface wrinkles are commonly observed in large-scale of graphene films.
-As a new feature, the wrinkled surface of graphene films may directly affect bacterial viability by means of various interactions of bacterial cells with graphene sheets.
+As a new feature, the wrinkled surface of graphene films may directly affect bacterial viability by means Of various interactions of bacterial cells with graphene sheets.
 In the present study, we introduce a wrinkled surface geometry of graphene oxide (GO) thin films for antibacterial application.
 Highly wrinkled GO films were formed by vacuum filtration of a GO suspension through a prestrained filter.
 Several types of wrinkled GO surfaces were obtained with different roughness grades determined by root-mean-square values.
-Antibacterial activity of the fabricated GO films toward three different bacterial species, Escherichia coli , Mycobacterium smegmatis , and Staphylococcus aureus , was evaluated in relation to surface roughness.
-Because of their nanoscopically corrugated nature, the wrinkled GO films exhibited excellent antibacterial properties.
-On the basis of our detailed observations, we propose a novel concept of the surrounded contact-based mechanism for antimicrobial activity of wrinkled GO films.
-It postulates formation of a mechanically robust GO surface “trap” that prompts interaction of bacteria with the diameter-matched GO sink, which results in substantial damages to the bacterial cell membrane.
+Antibacterial activity of the fabricated GO films toward three different bacterial species, Escherichia coli, Mycobacterium smegmatis, and Staphylococcus aureus, was evaluated in relation to surface roughness.
+Because of their nanosoopically corrugated nature, the wrinkled GO films exhibited excellent antibacterial properties.
+On the basis of our detailed observations; we propose a novel concept of the surrounded contact-based mechanism for antimicrobial activity of wrinkled GO films.
+It postulates formation of a mechanically robust GO surface "trap" that prompts interaction of bacteria with the diameter-matched GO sink, which results in substantial damages to the bacterial cell membrane.
 We believe that our approach uncovered a novel use of a promising two-dimensional material for highly effective antibacterial treatment.
-Graphic Abstract ACS Electronic Supporting Info

 - 원문이 없습니다.